 Subject officers have the same rights under the Charter as any other person in Canada who faces jeopardy.
 This includes the right to silence.
-Subject officers must provide identifying details of witnesses they hold, but do not have to provide a statement, notes, or any compelled information to the IIO related to an incident.
+Subject officers do not have to provide a statement, notes, or any compelled information to the IIO related to an incident.